schoddle/coursery.co/README.md

 # How To Test Your Changes
 1. We use [Jasmine](https://jasmine.github.io/) for doing unit testing on any Javascript functions and utilities.
 2. Add test cases in project for every new code in JavaScript.
-3. Run [SpecRunner.html](https://tools.fromdev.com/test/SpecRunner.html) to see your tests passing.
+3. Run [SpecRunner.html](https://education.coursery.co/test/SpecRunner.html) to see your tests passing.
 4. Add a new Spec file in <code>test/spec</code> folder for any new JavaScript file you contribute.

 # How To Contribute As a User

-1. Send us feedback using email on sachin [at] fromdev [dot] com
+1. Send us feedback using email on feedback [at] coursery [dot] co
-2. Found a bug on a tool?
-Report an issue here - https://github.com/fromdev/tools/issues [requires github account] or email us on above mentioned email address.
-3. Suggest a new tool.
+2. Suggest a new tool.
 You can email us any new tool idea that may fit here.